Warning notification:Warning

 Screening for infectious disease during pregnancy

 Your blood sample will be tested for a number of infectious diseases.
-These include:

 Immunity to rubella (German measles)

-Immunity to varicella zoster (chickenpox)
+Immunity to chickenpox

 Syphilis